grgzpp/yolo-mp-object-tracker/README.md

 - `MOVING_DISTANCE_PERCENTAGE_OF_WIDTH`: Distance threshold for detecting movement, as a percentage of image width.
 - `IN_HAND_DISTANCE_PERCENTAGE_OF_WIDTH`: Distance threshold for detecting objects in hand, as a percentage of image width.
-- `IN_HAND_HIDDEN_DISTANCE_PERCENTAGE_OF_WIDTH`: Distance threshold for detecting hidden objects in hand, as a percentage of image width.
+- `BACK_TO_TRACK_DISTANCE_PERCENTAGE_OF_WIDTH`: Distance threshold for tracking back object after being hidden by the hand manipulating it, as a percentage of image width.
 - `FALSE_SEEN_FRAMES_PATIENCE`: Number of frames to persist objects seen falsely.
 - `EXPIRATION_FRAMES_PATIENCE`: Number of frames after which an unseen object expires.
 - `PATIENT_COEFFICIENT_NOT_SEEN_IN_HAND`: Coefficient for patience when objects are not seen but are supposed in hand.